 As part of the settlement of litigation brought by the Sierra Club and the Montana Environmental Information Center against the owners and operator of Colstrip, the owners of Units 1 and 2 agreed to shut down those units no later than July 2022.
 We do not have ownership in Units 1 and 2, and decisions regarding these units, including their shut down, were made by their respective owners.
 The six owners of Colstrip currently share the operating costs pursuant to the terms of an operating agreement among the owners of Units 3 and 4 and a common facilities agreement among the owners of all four units.
 When Units 1 and 2 discontinue operation, we anticipate incurring incremental operating costs with respect to our interest in Unit 4 and expect to experience a negative impact on our transmission revenue due to reduced amounts of energy transmitted across our transmission lines.
 This reduction would be incorporated in our next general electric rate filing after the closure of Units 1 and 2, resulting in lower revenue credits to certain customers.
-In addition, the remaining depreciable life of our investment in Colstrip Units 3 and 4 by using a depreciable life through 2027, but have not established a date for closure.
+In addition, the remaining depreciable life of our investment in Colstrip Unit 4 is through 2042.
+Two of the other joint owners have entered into settlements with regulators to accelerate the recovery of their investment in Colstrip Units 3 and 4 by using a depreciable life through 2027, but have not established a date for closure.
 Recovery of costs associated with the shut-down of the facility prior to the end of the useful life would be subject to MPSC approval.

 Colstrip Units 3 and 4 are supplied with fuel from adjacent coal reserves under coal supply and transportation agreements in effect through 2019.
 We and other joint owners are discussing new coal supply and transportation agreements, which anticipate expansion of the coal mine.
 This expansion requires environmental reviews and permitting.
 We cannot predict when or if those permits will be granted.
 Our coal supply and transportation agreements are with Western Energy Company (WeCo), a subsidiary of Westmoreland Coal Co.
-(Westmoreland), which notified its investors that it may seek Chapter 11 reorganization.
-While we cannot predict the ultimate effect of a Westmoreland or WeCo bankruptcy, we do not expect our existing coal supply and transportation agreements to be adversely affected and will continue negotiations for new agreements.
+(Westmoreland).
+Westmoreland, along with WeCo filed for Chapter 11 bankruptcy protection on October 9, 2018.
+While we cannot predict the ultimate effect of the bankruptcy, we do not expect our existing coal supply and transportation agreements to be adversely affected and will continue negotiations for new agreements.
 If a new coal supply contract is not in place, we could continue under the current arrangement under mutual agreement, however the extraction costs would increase.

 We also rely on a limited number of suppliers of coal for our electric generation, making us vulnerable to increased prices for fuel as existing contracts expire or in the event of unanticipated interruptions in fuel supply.
 We are a captive rail shipper of the Burlington Northern Santa Fe Railway for shipments of coal to the Big Stone Plant (our largest source of generation in South Dakota), making us vulnerable to railroad capacity and operational issues and/or increased prices for coal transportation from a sole supplier.